watchlar2000/courses-app/README.md

 # courses-app

 What you are looking at is a Vuejs 3 app which I've called "Courses App".
 There are two pages.
 One displays the list of all available courses.
-Click on the course you like the most and go to the course detail page where you can find the lessons with the video attached.
+Click on the course you like the most and go to the course detail page where you can find the lessons with the videos attached.

 To build the front end, I used vue 3, vue router, pinia, and typescript, and some imagination to make it look good.
 The data is fetched from the API provided by Genesis.